 On the X68000 at least, polling for an inserted disk produces several other status bits, one of which is the write-protection state.
 So it is easy enough to check for writability along with waiting for a disk to be inserted.

-An example where it doesn't seem intended for copy protection is Mid-Garts, which doesn't care about the write-protection state of Disk II (main program) unless you boot Disk I (only used for the intro).
+An example where it doesn't seem intended for copy protection is Mid-Garts, which doesn't care about the write-protection state of Disk II (main program) except when you first boot Disk I (only used for the intro).

-A more sophisticated copy protection method involving unexpectedly writable disks would entail actually writing to the disk, such that the damage is not noticed until later.
+A more sophisticated copy protection method involving read-only disks would entail actually writing to the disk, such that the damage is not noticed until later.